Website Usability Research privacy notice

 Who we share your personal information with

-We will share your personal data and feedback with Cohaesus Projects Ltd who will be carrying out the research on our behalf.
-They will have access to all the data you provide in the screener survey and the research session itself.
+We will share your personal data and feedback with Invuse who will be carrying out the research on our behalf.
+They will have access to all the data you provide in the register your interest form and the subsequent research activities.

 We will share personal information with law enforcement or other authorities if required by applicable law.